Russia accuses U.S. of stoking tensions with missile test: TASS

 “All this elicits regret, the United States has obviously taken the course of escalating military tensions.
 We will not succumb to provocations,” Russian Deputy Foreign Minister Sergei Ryabkov was quoted as saying.

-“We won’t allow ourselves to be pulled into a costly arms race,” he added.
+“We won’t allow ourselves to be pulled into a costly arms race.”

-The INF banned land-based missiles with a range of between 310 and 3,400 miles (500-5,500 km), reducing the ability of both countries to launch a nuclear strike at short notice.
+The INF banned land-based missiles with a range of between 310 and 3,400 miles (500 and 5,500 km), reducing the ability of both countries to launch a nuclear strike at short notice.

-Ryabkov said that despite the test, Russia did not plan to deploy any new missiles unless the United States did so first.
+Ryabkov said that despite the test, Russia did not plan to deploy any new missiles, unless the United States did so first.

+In Beijing, Chinese Foreign Ministry spokesman Geng Shuang said the test showed the United States was stoking a new arms race and confrontation, which would have a serious negative impact on regional and global security.

+“We advise the U.S. side to abandon outdated notions of Cold War thinking and zero sum games, and exercise restraint in developing arms,” Geng told a daily news briefing.

-Reporting by Maria Kiselyova; Writing by Tom Balmforth; Editing by Andrew Heavens
+Reporting by Maria Kiselyova; Additional reporting by Ben Blanchard in BEIJING; Writing by Tom Balmforth; Editing by Andrew Heavens and Clarence Fernandez